Background image

 The postponement of the Tokyo Olympics led the IOC and FIFA to raise the age limit of men’s football competitors to 24, to allow those players that would have been eligible to compete in a Games held in 2020 to compete in 2021.
 In their 8th Olympic campaign, the Olyroos didn't progress from their pool after finishing fourth.
 The highlight was an opening game win of 2-0 over Argentina.
 Australia finished in 12th place overall.

-Women’s football was added to the Olympic Programme ahead of Atlanta 1996 and Australia's women's team, the Matildas, made their Olympic debut at Sydney 2000 led by captain, Alison Forman.
+Women’s football was added to the Olympic Programme ahead of Atlanta 1996 and Australia's women's team made their Olympic debut at Sydney 2000 led by captain, Alison Forman.

-As hosts, the Matildas were guaranteed automatic Olympic qualification but two losses and one draw saw the home team finished seventh out of eight nations.
+As hosts, Australia was guaranteed automatic Olympic qualification but two losses and one draw saw the home team finished seventh out of eight nations.

-At Athens 2004 and after winning the Oceania Olympic qualifying tournament, the Matildas performance improved with a fifth-place finish.
+At Athens 2004 and after winning the Oceania Olympic qualifying tournament, their performance improved with a fifth-place finish.

-It was the first time the Matildas had reached a quarterfinal in a major international tournament with goals scored by Heather Garriock, Joey Peters and Lisa De Vanna.
+They beat the hosts, Greece, 1-0 before going on to draw 1-1 with a powerhouse USA team, which set themselves up for a quarter-final clash.
+It was the first time our women's football team had reached a quarter-final in a major international tournament with goals scored by Heather Garriock, Joey Peters and Lisa De Vanna.

 Although they had reached new heights, they were unable to qualify for Beijing 2008 and London 2012, but after going undefeated throughout the final Olympic Qualification Tournament in Japan in 2016, the Australian women's side returned to Olympic competition for the Rio 2016 Games.